Fort Jesus or Fort Jesus of Mombasa

 Portuguese first landed on the East African coast in 1485.
 Portuguese were catholic Christians.
 Moors are Africans who had converted to Islam.
 On the day Portuguese arrived in Mombasa.
 They faced opposition from Arabs.
 The Portuguese moved to Malindi.
 Malindi is a tourist town in Kenya.
 At Malindi, Portuguese build the Portuguese Chapel.
 Portuguese Chapel is a monument.
-Portuguese also build the Vasco Da Gama Pillar.
 India had spices.
-Spices became very expensive in Portugal because of medicinal values.
-When Portuguese The Turkish started to attack ships from Portugal.
+In Portugal spices were very expensive which made Port guess to go to India looking for the special commodity..

 Fort Jesus build by oder of King Philip 1853

 The scramble and partitioning of Africa in 1853.
 King Philip II of Portugal gave an order to build a Fort in Mombasa.
 T Fort Jesus was to protect their ships going to Malindi and Goa India.
 A designer Giovanni Battista Cairati came up with a plan for the building.
 The plan was in the building in the form of a man.
 Part of the building curved on a coral rock in a peculiar shape.
 This shape could not allow people to climb the wall.